|Guide||♦||7 Triplogs||0 Topics|

-The Meridian Mystery Trail meanders in an east-west direction for about 2 miles, and offers views of interesting rock formations as well as peaks and ridgelines in the southern Goldfields and the Superstitions.
+The Meridian Mystery Trail meanders in an east-west direction for about 2 miles.
+It offers views of interesting rock formations and peaks and ridgelines in the southern Goldfields and the Superstitions.

 Forest Service Maps once upon a time showed the Meridian Mystery Trail as Forest Road 3516.

 A novice hiker might enjoy doing an out-and-back hike on this trail, especially in the springtime when wildflowers are blooming.
 More advanced hikers might find the trail useful as a springboard to access other areas in the Goldfield Mountains.
-For example, the author of this guide has hiked on a portion of the Meridian Mystery as part of the Ironwood Ridgeline 3108 Loop.
+For example, this guide's author has hiked on a portion of the Meridian Mystery as part of the Ironwood Ridgeline 3108 Loop.